langenhagen/experiments-and-tutorials/Python/ids-camera-hello/README.md

 # IDS Camera Hello
 A proof of concept for making the interaction with an IDS camera.

+Disclaimer: I could not connect the IDS cam via the package `ids_peak` since `ids_peak` did not discover the device.
+The according C++ implementation works fine, however.
+I have no explanation for the issue.

 Find the IDS SDK prerequisites here: https://en.ids-imaging.com/download-details/AB12776.html?os=linux&version=&bus=64&floatcalc=